Logo - Business Development Bank of Canada - BDC

 3. Cash flow statement

-The cash flow statement, sometimes called a statement of changes in financial position, shows how money has moved through your business during the period.
+The cash flow statement, sometimes called a statement of changes in financial position, shows how money, including cash equivalents, has moved through your business during the period.
+Cash equivalents consist of short-term investments that are highly liquid and easily convertible to cash.
+They are usually held for less than three months.

 Here is an example of a cash flow statement.